 - Foil: Acts as one for Mewtwo during their confrontation.
 Their fighting styles contrast heavily against each other, with Lucario using his varied yet relatively limited skills to dodge Mewtwo's more powerful attacks and land a few hits, while being driven to fight by the promise he made to Sir Aaron of helping his descendant when the time came.

-- Healing Hands: Uses Heal Pulse on Sir Aaron when he's injured.
+- Healing Hands: He's been shown using Heal Pulse on Sir Aaron when he's injured or sick.

 - Kame Hame Hadoken: Can use Aura Sphere.